naston70/jeremys-it-lab/Review-31-Days-Before-CCNA/31-Networking.Models/day.11.network.security.concepts.md

 #### Transport Layer Attacks

-Threat actors conduct port scans of target devices to discover which services are avaialble.
-A thret actor can exploit TCP and UDP in the following ways:
+Threat actors conduct port scans of target devices to discover which services are available.
+A threat actor can exploit TCP and UDP in the following ways:

+- **TCP SYN flood attack:** This type of attack exploits the TCP three-way handshake.
+The threat actor continually send TCP SYN session request packets with a randomly spoofed source IP address to a target.
+The target device replies with a TCP SYN-ACK packet to the spoofed IP address and waits for a TCP ACK packet.
+The response never arrives.
+Eventually the target host overwhelmed with half open TCP connections and TCP services are denied to legitimate.
+- TCP reset attack: A threat actor could use a TCP reset attack to send a spoofed packet containing a TCP RST to one or both endpoints.
+This creates a DoS condition for the connection.
+- TCP session hijacking: A threat actor takes over an already-authenticated host as it communicates with the target.
+The threat actor must spoof the IP address of one host, predict the next sequence number, and send an ACK to the other host.
+If successful, the threat actor could send, but not receive, data from the target device.
+- UDP flood attack: The threat actor uses a tool to send a flood of UDP packets, often from a spoofed host, to a server on the subnet.
+The program sweeps through all the known ports, trying to find closed ports.
+This causes the server to reply with an ICMP port unreachable message.
+Because there are many closed ports on the server, there is a lot of traffic on the segment, which uses up most of the bandwidth.
+The result is very similar to the result of a DoS attack.